Data-driven discovery of intrinsic dynamics: A primer on manifolds

 The word ``manifold'' evokes an image of a curved surface embedded in a higher-dimensional Euclidean space; this is the relevant scenario for us, in which case our manifolds are, strictly speaking, submanifolds of $\mathbb{R}^m$.
-A manifold $\mathcal{M}$ is a set that is locally Euclidean, meaning that every point on the manifold has an open neighbourhood that can be mapped back and forth from and to a Euclidean space $\mathbb{R}^n$; the map and its inverse are continuous, and $n \le m$ is called the dimension of the manifold.
+A manifold $\mathcal{M}$ is a set that is locally Euclidean, meaning that every point on the manifold has an open neighbourhood that can be mapped back and forth from and to a Euclidean space $\mathbb{R}^n$; the map and its inverse are continuous, and $n \le m$ is called the dimension of the manifold, which we called the intrinsic dimensionality earlier.
 Informally, one may think of breaking a manifold into overlapping patches such that each patch can be flattened.
 This representation is sketched in figure~\ref{fig:charts}, and is formalized by the concept of charts.

-A chart is a pair $(U, \phi)$, where the coordinate domain $U$ is an open subset of the manifold, and the coordinate map $\phi$ is a continuous map that maps $U$ to $\phi(U) \subseteq \mathbb{R}^n$ and has a continuous inverse.
+A chart is a pair $(U, \phi)$, where the coordinate domain $U$ is an open subset of the manifold, and the coordinate map $\phi$ is a homeomorphism mapping $U$ to $\phi(U) \subseteq \mathbb{R}^n$.
 A point $p \in U$ is mapped to $\phi(p)$, called the local coordinates on $U$.
-In general, the coordinate domain of a chart cannot cover the entire manifold, so there will be other charts, and each point on the manifold must belong to the coordinate domain of at least one chart.
-An atlas is a collection of charts whose coordinate domains cover the manifold, and forms our working representation of a manifold.
+If the coordinate domain of a chart can cover the entire manifold, then the manifold is homeomorphic to $\mathbb{R}^n$.
+In general, however, the coordinate domain of a chart cannot cover the entire manifold, so there will be other charts, and each point on the manifold must belong to the coordinate domain of at least one chart.
+An atlas is a collection of charts whose coordinate domains cover the manifold, and forms a working representation of a manifold.